-Beate Sonnenberg was born 1966 and raised in Cologne, Germany.
-She moved in 1992 to study photography at the Bournemouth College of Art & Design in the UK.
-After graduating she went traveling and settled for six years in Mexico City where she honed her artist skills and met her future husband.
-They moved back to London in 2002 where she set up her current studio and is still based.
+Born and raised in Germany, Beate moved in 1992 to study photography at the Bournemouth College of Art & Design in the UK.
+After graduating she went traveling and settled for six years in Mexico City where she honed her photography skills and met her future husband, also a photographer.
+Now they divide their time between London and New York.

-Her abstract art practice started with her fascination of empty photo-sets after commercial products are removed, observing the pure and dramatic interplay of light and shadow.
-Soon this was followed by creating her own sets and spaces, occupying these with shapes and material that create a tension between the geometric and the organic, the sleek and the hand-made, and looking at how we see and perceive space through abstraction and materiality.
-Sonnenberg has a deep understanding and passion observing light, how it interacts with materials and relates to space.
+In her art practice Beate is interested how space, form and colour are recognised and how it manipulates perception.
+She creates her own installations and spaces, occupying these with shapes and material that create a tension between the geometric and the organic, the sleek and the hand-made, and looking at how we see and perceive space through abstraction and materiality.
+She is deeply interested in the physicality of light, how it interacts with materials and relates to space.
 She experiments with perspective, illusion and the configuration of geometric forms, taking the three dimension into the two dimension.
 She aims to question how we look and perceive, and how space can be used, appropriated and revealed.

-I am very much influenced by the abstract art movement from the early part of the 20th century and have a fascination for the concept to develop a form of expression that moves from the world of natural forms (objectivity) and subject matter in order to access ‘the supremacy of pure feeling’ and spirituality.
-By investigating materiality and space through recording my installations with photography and video I am looking to access this.
-Abstraction becomes the guide of understanding.'
+She is very much influenced by the abstract art movement from the early part of the 20th century and has a fascination for the concept to develop a form of expression that moves from the world of natural forms (objectivity) and subject matter in order to access ‘the supremacy of pure feeling’ and spirituality.
+By investigating materiality and space through recording her installations with photography and video she is looking to access this.
+Abstraction becomes the guide of understanding for her.

 article in Aesthetica Magazine.

 article in the Glass Magazine.

 Ferens Art Gallery, Hull, 20th July - 1st Oct 2023, Group Exhibition